NVIDIA/OpenSeq2Seq/docs/html/_sources/in-depth-tutorials/using-existing-models.rst.txt

 look into the docs for :class:`data.data_layer.DataLayer`.
 Sometimes, derived classes might define their additional parameters, in that case you should be looking into both, parent class and its child.
-For example, look into :class:`models.seq2seq.Seq2Seq`, which defines sequence-to-sequence specific parameters (i.e. encoder, decoder and loss).
+For example, look into :class:`models.encoder_decoder.EncoderDecoderModel`, which defines parameters specific for models that can be expressed as encoder-decoder-loss blocks.
 You can also have a look at :class:`encoders.encoder.Encoder` (which defines some parameters shared across all encoders) and :class:`encoders.ds2_encoder.DeepSpeech2Encoder` (which additionally defines a set of DeepSpeech-2 specific parameters).

 .. note::
-    For convenience all *first level* parameters can be overwritten by command line arguments.
-For example, try to add ``--logdir`` argument to your ``run.py`` execution.
+    For convenience all string or numerical config parameters can be overwritten by command line arguments.
+To overwrite parameters of the nested dictionaries, separate the dictionary and parameter name with "/".
+    For example, try to specify ``--logdir`` argument or ``--lr_policy_params/learning_rate`` in your ``run.py`` execution.

 What is being logged